Empowering First-Year Computer Science Ph.D. Students to Create a Culture that Values Community and Mental Health: Discussion

 \paragraph{The course evaluation: limitations and future work} While the seminar featured a number of units on DIB, research in context, and power dynamics in scientific communities, students did not choose to mention them in their responses.
-It is possible that the evaluation survey primed students to only think of certain topics when answering the open-ended questions, hindering the evaluation of other aspects of the course that we did not explicitly ask about, or that we did not explicitly consider in its design.
-Moreover, while students generally reported that they benefited from the course, we do not have causal evidence linking the course to student improvements.
-In future work, we hope to conduct a larger-scale evaluation of the seminar using a controlled trial and longitudinal study to capture the seminar's effects on later stages of the Ph.D.
+It is possible that the evaluation survey primed students to only think of certain topics when answering the open-ended questions, hindering the evaluation of other aspects of the course that we did not explicitly ask about or that we did not explicitly consider in the survey design.
+Moreover, while students generally reported that they benefited from the course, we do not have causal evidence in this regard.
+In future work, we hope to conduct a larger-scale evaluation using a controlled trial and longitudinal study to capture the seminar's effects on later stages of the Ph.D.

-\paragraph{Barriers to implementation at similar programs} For cohorts that are significantly larger than ours, it may be much more difficult to build a sense of community and trust.
-For example, small-group, discussion-based sessions may not suffice in ensuring all students know each other.
-Additionally, the staff involved in running particular sessions (e.g. about mental health) require special training.
-Lastly, such a course requires institutional support; faculty and administrators may not consider this type of seminar as a priority given limited staffing and pressure to teach technical core curriculum courses.
-Also, certain aspects of the course are time-consuming; even for a small cohort, end-of-semester check-ins with everyone require a significant amount of time, and hiring additional advising staff may be difficult.
+\paragraph{Barriers to implementation at similar programs} For cohorts that are significantly larger than ours, it may be more difficult to build a sense of community and trust.
+For example, small-group discussion-based sessions may not suffice in introducing students to each other (though in the '22-'23 academic year, we successfully scaled the seminar to a cohort of $45$ students).
+Additionally, the staff involved in running particular sessions (e.g., about mental health) require special training, and in our case we were able to access professionals around campus.
+Lastly, such a course requires institutional support; faculty and administrators may not consider this type of seminar as a priority given limited staffing and pressure to teach technical, ``core curriculum'' courses.
+Also, certain aspects of the course are time-consuming; even for a small cohort, end-of-semester check-ins require a significant amount of time, and hiring additional advising staff may be difficult.
+Lastly, despite the course featuring mandatory socialization, additional institutional incentives for students to prioritize community may prove useful in creating a supportive student culture.
+For example, one could substitute one of the course requirements with a ``service'' requirement, in which students volunteer to serve as peer-mentors (with rigorous training), or to join the student council and organize community-building events.
+We believe such incentives may help students take ownership of their community.